facetosee/IoT-Security-awesome/InstallationTool.md

 chmod +x fat.py
 chmod +x reset.py
 ```
+Adjust the paths to firmadyne and binwalk in fat.py and reset.py.
+Additionally, provide the root password.
+Firmadyne requires root privileges for some of its operations.
+The root password is provided in the script itself to automate the process.
 ```
 # Configurations - change this according to your system
 firmadyne_path = "/home/ec/firmadyne"